TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 29/Isaiah 29.3.md

 ---

-And I will encamp against thee round about, and will lay siege against thee with posted troops, and I will raise siege works against thee.
+I will encamp against you all around you, and will lay siege against you with posted troops.
+I will raise siege works against you.